stefanobartoletti/nuxt-social-share/README.md

 - Type: `Boolean`
 - Default: `true`

-Whether the text label should be rendered or not.
+Whether the text label in the `<SocialShare>` components should be rendered or not.
 It is `true` by default, when set to `false` only the icon will be displayed.

 It can be set also on a single component level via props, but is us usually better to set this from the module options to create your defaults, and override it from props only if needed.

-## 🎨 Props

-### `network`

-- Required: `Yes`
-- Type: `String`

-The social network or messaging service where the content should be shared.
-This is the only required prop.

-A list of the supported networks is available below.

-### `styled`

-- Required: `No`
-- Type: `Boolean`
-- Default: `false`

-Whether the component should be styled or not.
-It is `false` by default to allow for easier custom styling.
-Additional customization is possible also when set to `true`.

-This property should be typically set globally from the module options, it is available as a prop to allow a different behavior on a single instance of the component.

-### `label`

-- Required: `No`
-- Type: `Boolean`
-- Default: `true`

-Whether the text label should be rendered or not.
-It is `true` by default, when set to `false` only the icon will be displayed.

-This property should be usually set globally from the module options, it is available as a prop to allow a different behavior on a single instance of the component.

-### `url`

-- Required: `No`
-- Type: `String`
-- Default: `the current page URL`

-The URL that will be shared on the selected social network.

-Defaults to the current page URL.
-On most cases you don't need another value, but if you need to provide another URL, you can do so with this prop.

 ## ↗️ Supported networks